 – animated films

-– LGBT films (we are committed to diversity, therefore we program LGBT films in our features, documentary and shorts programs)
+– LGBTQ films (we are committed to diversity, therefore we program LGBTQ films in our features, documentary and shorts programs)

 – family films